Nanikworkforce/TET-Bloom/prd.md

 Key MVP Components:

-Core User Management: Ability for Super Users to create and manage School Leader and Teacher accounts (including bulk import).
+Core User Management: Ability for Super Users to create and manage Administrator and Teacher accounts (including bulk import).
 Teachers can update basic profiles.

-Observation Group Management: School Leaders can create groups, assign teachers, and define observers.
+Observation Group Management: Administrators can create groups, assign teachers, and define observers.

 End-to-End Observation Workflow:

 Teachers can submit lesson plans/artifacts.

-School Leaders can complete detailed observation forms (as defined in Section 8).
+Administrators can complete detailed observation forms (as defined in Section 8).

-School Leaders can provide "Glows" and "Grows" and select predefined action steps.
+Administrators can provide "Glows" and "Grows" and select predefined action steps.

 Teachers can view their feedback (narrative sections).